Do you want a website that not only looks great but also drives sales and revenue?

-Thus, we can see from this example how nicely Ahrefs has managed to include the most important information above the fold.
+We can see from this example how nicely Ahrefs has managed to include the most important information above the fold.

 Tip #2: Be Consistent With Your Messaging

-The second way to improve your website conversion through conversion-focused design is by being consistent with your messaging.
+The second way to improve your website conversion through design is by being consistent with your messaging.

 Taking this a step further (and scrolling down the page a bit), we can see how various design elements present the value of the product and support the main topic of the page, which is presentation design.

-By combining copy and design elements such as those mentioned above, you can be consistent with your messaging and get better results from the traffic you already receive.
+By combining copy and design elements such as those mentioned above, you can be consistent with your messaging and get traffic that’s ready to convert.

 Tip #3: Make Use of White Space